v-machine/rwd/README.md

 ```

 ## License
-License information
+Copyright (c) 2020 Vincent Mai

+This program can be redistributed freely and/or modified under the terms of the GNU General Public License as published by the Free Software Foundation (version 3 or newer).

 ## To Do
-- Support tab completion for both bookmarks and paths.
+- Support tab completion for existing bookmarks
 - Make character limit modifiable.
+- Support copy/move/remove with rwd bookmarks